Animation Semester 1

 What will you learn in this unit?

-• Use the important functions of 2D animation software
+• Understand the basics of computer animation

 What will you learn in this unit?

-Unit 6: Animated Motion
+Unit 6: Animated Emotion

 What will you learn in this unit?